-11. Mobile phones and devices
+Mobile phones and devices

-For the purposes of this policy, the term "mobile phone" refers to any electronic device that can be used to take images or record videos, including tablets.
+For the purposes of this policy, the term "mobile phone" refers to any electronic device that can be used to take images or record videos, including tablets and smart watches.
 Photography policies and procedures are addressed in full in our Photography and Images Policy.